• Crisis Center

 The StarVista Training Program offers professional training and supervised experience across a wide array of mental health and social service programs in San Mateo County.

-Each trainee, intern, and associate has the opportunity to build cultural, ethical, and clinical competence in the assessment and treatment of children, adolescents, adults, and their families within a multicultural and multidisciplinary, community mental health setting.
+Each trainee, intern, and associate has the opportunity to build cultural, ethical, and clinical competence in the assessment and treatment of children, adolescents, adults, and their families within a multicultural and multidisciplinary environment.

 StarVista's 2022 Training Program Cohort